redis/redis-doc/topics/latency.md

 + Sample `REDIS_EXPIRELOOKUPS_PER_CRON` keys, evicting all the keys already expired.
 + If the more than 25% of the keys were found expired, repeat.

 Given that `REDIS_EXPIRELOOKUPS_PER_CRON` is set to 10 by default, and the process is performed ten times per second, usually just 100 keys per second are actively expired.
-This is enough to clean the DB fast enough even when already expired keys are not accessed for a log time, so that the *lazy* algorithm does not help.
+This is enough to clean the DB fast enough even when already expired keys are not accessed for a long time, so that the *lazy* algorithm does not help.
 At the same time expiring just 100 keys per second has no effects in the latency a Redis instance.

 However the algorithm is adaptive and will loop if it founds more than 25% of keys already expired in the set of sampled keys.
 But given that we run the algorithm ten times per second, this means that the unlucky event of more than 25% of the keys in our random sample are expiring at least *in the same second*.